simolus3/tar/README.md

 -----

-Big thanks to [Garett Tok Ern Liang](https://github.com/walnutdust) for writing the initial tar implementation this library is based on.
+Big thanks to [Garett Tok Ern Liang](https://github.com/walnutdust) for writing the initial Dart tar reader that this library is based on.